Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 Roshni qualified as a Solicitor in 2017 after completing her training in London.
 Following her qualification, she moved to Wiltshire where she joined a regional law firm and gained several years’ experience to build on her knowledge.
 Roshni joined Streathers in July 2021 following her re...

-/people/roshni-patel/ - Ioana Jelea
+/people/roshni-patel/ - Robert Schon

-/people/ioana-jelea/ - Annabel Comyn
+/people/robert-schon/ - Annabel Comyn

 Annabel joined Streathers in 2017 and qualified as a solicitor in the Property department in 2023.
 Prior to joining Streathers, Annabel graduated from the University of Exeter with a honours degree in History of Art.
 She then went on to complete the Graduate Diploma in Law at BPP Universit...